Citation Research and Impact Metrics

 - Journal rankings were originally intended to help librarians determine what journals should be in their collections and for editors to compare their journal's performance to others in the same field.
 These remain acceptable uses for journal rankings.

 - Journal rankings also help researchers find appropriate places for submitting their articles, although researchers should also consider such things as the journal's subject content, readership, and open access/open data policies.
-(See Getting Published)
+(See the Getting Published Library Guide for additional guidance in selecting a publishing venue)

 The Journal Impact Factor

-Please note that as of January 1, 2021 ASU Library has ended its subscription to Web of Science and Journal Citation Reports.
+Please note that ASU Library does not have a subscription to Web of Science and Journal Citation Reports.

 The Journal Impact Factor (JIF), using citation data from the Web of Science database (provided by Clarivate Analytics), is the original journal ranking product.
 JIF is a measure reflecting the annual average number of citations to recent articles published in a given journal.
 The full JIF information is found in the Journal Citation Reports (JCR) database which also includes Eigenfactor rankings and a five-year JIF.
 Selected JIF information can also be found directly in the Web of Science database.
 For a discussion of some of the issues associated with the JIF, please see the article below.